pioterl/apzumi-api/README.md

+# Update 29.03.2021
+- now app compares downloaded posts from JSON with posts saved in database and dont overwrite modified or deleted items
+- added exceptions handling for posts with wrong or not existing ID (for delete or update)
+- now app updates every 24 hours with cron rather than fixedrate
+- also added some tests for rest controller, JPA and service layer

+# TODO (things I want to improve)
+- use maps for duplicate checking after update (now i have loop in loop and if ind if, it works, but I'm not so proud of it ;)
+- do something with two methods downloadPostsAtStart() and downloadPostAndCompare(), which in some part do the same thing
+- i also want to change API to something dynamic (now downloaded posts are always the same), so now downloadPostAndCompare() does almost nothing.
+Its just overwriting same content to database.
+But these are requirements of the recruiting task.

 # Whats working and how to use it?
 - app downloads JSON API every 24 hours
 - app saves all posts to database (H2)